jsobel1/WikiCitationHistoRy/README.md

  	extracted_citation_table=get_regex_citations_in_wiki_table(category_most_recent, "10\\.\\d{4,9}/[-._;()/:a-z0-9A-Z]+") # doi_regexp

 Here *extracted_citation_table* is a dataframe with 3 columns including the name of the page, the revision ID and the extracted infromation thanks to the regular expression.
-In this example we extracted every DOI from the most recent pages "Zeitgeber","Advanced sleep phase disorder", and "Sleep deprivation".
+In this example, we extracted every DOI from the most recent pages "Zeitgeber","Advanced sleep phase disorder", and "Sleep deprivation".

 To extract and export in multiple xlsx every predefined regular expression matches :

 	export_extracted_citations_xlsx(Category_most_recent,"Category_most_recent")

-here the second argument of the function is a file prefix name.
+Here the second argument of the function is a file prefix name.
 An xlsx file with matches for each regular expression will be created for each pages or revisions in the provided wikipeia table (here *Category_most_recent*).

-*Note that this package is still in developpment.
-Please contact me (jsobel83@gmail.com) if you want to contribute to further development.*
+*Note that this package is still under development.
+Please contact me (jsobel83@gmail.com) if you want to contribute.*